-The recent Bank of England base rate rise and the war in Ukraine have also impacted the financial markets.
-The sterling debt market has been affected with a sharp increase in volatility which contributed to the delays of the Company's planned pipeline of bond transactions in 2021.
-However, the demand for fixed income securities of various maturities remains strong and UKMBA expects to resume marketing its new bonds in the second quarter of 2022.
+The recent Bank of England base rate rises and the war in Ukraine have adversely impacted the financial markets.
+The sterling debt market has been affected with a sharp increase in volatility which has contributed to the delays of the company's planned pipeline of bond transactions in 2023.
+In the year to 30 November 2023 there has been a further delay due to market conditions being poor, such that the UKMBA has been unable to offer issues at competitive rates below PWLB.
+However, the underlying demand for fixed income securities of various maturities, and other instruments, remains strong.

 While interest remains from local authorities which could result in further bond issues, the lack of activity after the initial bond issue has led to the auditors of UKMBA to continue to state that there is material uncertainty related to going concern.
-As a result, SCC continue to carry the value of the investment at £nil.
-Should the performance of the company recover the investment value can be reinstated.
+As a result of the material uncertainty related to going concern, SCC continue to carry the value of the investment at £nil.
+Should the performance of the company recover, the investment value can be reinstated.
 However, the treatment adopted removes any future risk relating to the company for the Council.